kuldipkumark/Sudoku_Scanner/README.md

 # Sudoku_Scanner
-Capture the sudoku grid from the image and then solve the puzzle using opencv.
+Capture the sudoku grid from the image using opencv and then solve the puzzle.